Dale's Right

 Dale's Right is a historic home located near Cambridge, Dorchester County, Maryland, United States.
 It is one of the few houses which falls under the strict definition of a telescope house, where each section is narrower and shorter than the previous one.
-Each of the three sections appear to date from the first third of the 19th century, about 1830 to 1840, and they are two, one and a half, and one stories, respectively.
+Each of the three sections appears to date from the first third of the 19th century, about 1830 to 1840, and they are two, one and a half, and one stories, respectively.

 Dale's Right was listed on the National Register of Historic Places in 1979.